danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.deleteExportedChatInvite.html" name="messages.deleteExportedChatInvite">Delete a chat invite: messages.deleteExportedChatInvite</a>

+* <a href="account.resetWallPapers.html" name="account.resetWallPapers">Delete all installed wallpapers, reverting to the default wallpaper set: account.resetWallPapers</a>

 * <a href="channels.deleteParticipantHistory.html" name="channels.deleteParticipantHistory">Delete all messages sent by a specific participant of a given supergroup: channels.deleteParticipantHistory</a>

 * <a href="messages.deleteRevokedExportedChatInvites.html" name="messages.deleteRevokedExportedChatInvites">Delete all revoked chat invites: messages.deleteRevokedExportedChatInvites</a>